 What is a productivity app?

-A productivity app, in simple words, is a software that is designed to make your work life more efficient.
+A productivity app, in simple words, is software that is designed to make your work life more efficient.
 It is the category of software applications that play a prominent role in helping you reach your deadlines and goals faster and with greater efficiency.

 From a simple browser plugin to a feature-rich project management app, there are different kinds of productivity apps depending on the kind of work (professional and personal) you do.
 Find the right productivity app for the right job and you will be able to maintain a perfect work-life balance.